O-T-Fletcher/Nanopore-16S-rRNA-Processing/README.md

 This work was done under the supervision of Dr. Vanessa Fernandes in the Microbial Ecology lab at Florida Atlantic University.
 Lab: https://moreirafernandeslab.weebly.com/

-  ## If you use the following pipeline to process your 16S rRNA Nanopore sequences, please use the following citation:
+  ## If you use the following workflow to process your 16S rRNA Nanopore sequences, please use the following citation:
   Fletcher, O. T. (2025).
-A user-friendly pipeline for 16S rRNA Nanopore sequence processing.
+A user-friendly workflow for 16S rRNA Nanopore sequence processing.
 Zenodo. https://doi.org/10.5281/zenodo.17109600

 ## Packages you will need to install: miniconda, python >3.6, pip, osfclient, bioconda, conda-forge, Emu, Dorado, cutadapt, seqkit
 <br> Always check to make sure you have the most recent version!